mini-javascript/mini-javascript/README.md

-- 👋 Hi, I’m @mini-javascript
+- 👋 Hi, I’m learning python
-- 👀 I’m interested in Javascript
+- 👀 I’m interested in Javascript, python
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...